Frequently Asked Questions

 This really does depend on the person as everyone and their problems are unique.

-Most issues will need a few hours work together for lasting positive change, although some highly motivated clients can achieve excellent results in a very short period of time.
-As a brief, highly interventional therapist, my aim is always to help you make genuine, lasting, positive change safely in the shortest time that is possible for you.
+Many issues will need a few hours work together for lasting positive change, although some highly motivated clients can achieve excellent results in a very short period of time.
+My aim is always to help you make genuine, lasting, positive change safely in the shortest time that is possible for you.